 - Vitriolic Best Buds: To each other.
 For a time, one could say Puck and Guts had this relationship going as well.

-- Well, Excuse Me, Princess!: Evarella definitely considers Puck a lesser being.
+- Well, Excuse Me, Princess!: Ivalera definitely considers Puck a lesser being.

-- Women Are Wiser: Evarella thinks she's this compared to Puck, but she's really Not so Above It All.
+- Women Are Wiser: Ivalera thinks she's this compared to Puck, but she's really Not So Above It All.